-In this case, the graphics settings was set to Fancy, Maximum Lighting with a resolution of 1920×1080.
+In this case, the graphics settings were set to Fancy, Maximum Lighting with a resolution of 1920×1080.
 At a render distance of 32 Chunks, the game was consistently able to run at 200 FPS.

 Case Study: Dedicated NVIDIA GeForce RTX 3090 (G3D Mark Score 26283)

-In fact, a user that goes by the name of DMIIITRIEV on YouTube did just that.
+A user that goes by the name of DMIIITRIEV on YouTube did just that.

 This is quite the surprise for a game that is playable on a potato Intel UHD 610 iGPU.

-So the point being made here is that the vanilla game itself doesn’t require a dedicated graphics card at all, however, if you are an enthusiast and a modder, then a dedicated graphics card is a must.
+So the point being made here is that the vanilla game itself doesn’t require a dedicated graphics card at all; however, if you are an enthusiast and a modder, then a dedicated graphics card is a must.